makrai/notes/levin93-verb-classes-alter.md

         needs to be carefully investigated
 * decision not to illustrate a consistent set of properties across all the verb classes identified in Part II of this book
-  * e.g. _fill_ expresses its arguments in a frame resembling one of the variants of the locative alternation, and it is similar in meaning to locative alternation verbs like spray and load,
+  * eg _fill_ expresses its arguments in a frame resembling one of the variants of the locative alternation, and it is similar in meaning to locative alternation verbs like spray and load,
     * it makes sense to include among the properties of fill's verb class that